 The Cyprus Issue

 The Cyprus issue has deep historical roots and various internal and international dimensions.
-However, since the illegal Turkish invasion in July 1974 and the occupation, since then, of some 37% of the territory of the Republic of Cyprus, it is, clearly, first and foremost an international problem of invasion and occupation by foreign forces of territory of a UN and EU member state, in direct violation of the UN Charter and a plethora of UN Security Council resolutions.
+However, since the illegal Turkish invasion (July-August 1974) and the occupation, since then, of some 37% of the territory of the Republic of Cyprus, it is first and foremost an international problem of invasion and occupation in direct violation of the UN Charter and a plethora of UN resolutions.

-For some 42 years now, Turkey refuses to withdraw its illegal occupation troops which have rendered Cyprus the most militarized area in the world.
-The Cyprus issue is also a typical case of ongoing, flagrant and mass violation of fundamental human rights and freedoms by Turkey.
-Specifically, Turkey is violating the rights of Greek-Cypriot refugees, missing persons and their relatives, as well as those living in the enclave in the occupied part of the island, while continuing systematically with the illegal settlement as well as the destruction of cultural heritage in the occupied section of Cyprus.
+For 42 years now, Turkey has refused to withdraw its illegal occupation troops, which have rendered Cyprus the most militarized area in the world.
+The Cyprus issue is also a characteristic case of ongoing, flagrant and mass violation of fundamental human rights and freedoms by Turkey.
+Specifically, Turkey is violating the rights of Greek Cypriot refugees, missing persons and their relatives, as well as those who are enclaved in the occupied part of the island, while continuing systematically with illegal settlement and the destruction of cultural heritage in the occupied section of Cyprus.

 The international community has repeatedly expressed itself with regard to the Cyprus issue, condemning the invasion and demanding the withdrawal of the occupation forces in a long series of Decisions and Resolutions in international fora, including the UN General Assembly and Security Council, the European Parliament, the Council of Europe, the Non-Aligned Movement, and the Commonwealth countries.

-The UN resolutions call on the two communities to resolve the political problem of Cyprus through negotiations within the framework of respect for the sovereignty, independence and territorial integrity of the Republic of Cyprus, the speedy withdrawal of foreign troops, the ceasing of any foreign intervention in the affairs of the Republic of Cyprus, and the undertaking of emergency measures for the return of all refugees to their hearths.
+The UN resolutions call on the two communities to find an agreed solution to the internal political problem of Cyprus through negotiations within the framework of respect for the sovereignty, independence and territorial integrity of the Republic of Cyprus, the speedy withdrawal of foreign troops, the ceasing of any foreign intervention in the affairs of the Republic of Cyprus, and the taking of immediate measures for the return of all refugees to their hearths.

-The ongoing cooperation and coordination between Greece and Cyprus constitute a decisive factor in support of the efforts for achieving of a comprehensive, mutually acceptable, just and viable settlement of the Cyprus problem.
+The ongoing cooperation and coordination between Greece and Cyprus constitute a decisive factor in achieving a comprehensive, mutually acceptable, just and viable settlement of the Cyprus problem.

-The currently intensively continuing inter-communal talks, are taking place on the basis of the Joint Declaration of 11 February 2014.
-Among other things, this declaration provides for interdependent negotiation of all of the various aspects of the Cyprus problem, including the chapters on governance and power sharing, the property issue, European Union and economy matters, territory and the international aspect of security.
-The Declaration also stipulates that only an agreed settlement can be subsequently put to separate and simultaneous referenda in the two communities, and that “Any kind of arbitration is excluded”.
+The current bicommunal talks began anew on the basis of the Joint Declaration of 11 February 2014.
+Among other things, this declaration provides for negotiation of all of the various aspects of the Cyprus problem, including the chapters on governance and power sharing, the property issue, European Union and economy issues, territory, and the international aspect of security.
+The Declaration also stipulates that only an agreed settlement can subsequently be put to separate and simultaneous referenda in the two communities, and that “Any kind of arbitration is excluded.”

 The talks were suspended in October 2014, due to renewed Turkish provocations and violations of the Cypriot EEZ that lasted for nearly seven months.

-The termination of the Turkish occupation and colonization of the occupied part of Cyprus, and the finding of a comprehensive, mutually acceptable, just and viable settlement of the Cyprus problem is a top national priority of Greek foreign policy, with obvious significance for Greek-Turkish relations and the peace and stability of the wider region.
+- The termination of the Turkish occupation and settlement, and the finding of a comprehensive, mutually acceptable, just and viable solution to the Cyprus problem are a top national priority of Greek foreign policy, with obvious significance for Greek-Turkish relations and for peace and stability in the wider region.

-Despite past disappointments and the ongoing difficulties, the bicommunal talks, with the contribution of the UN Secretary General’s Good Offices, which have a facilitative character, remain the only method accepted by all interested parties for negotiating an agreed settlement of the Cyprus problem.
+- Despite past disappointments and ongoing difficulties, the bicommunal talks – with the contribution of the UN Secretary General’s Good Offices, which are facilitative in nature – remain the only method accepted by all interested parties for achieving an agreed settlement of the Cyprus problem.

-Greece supports the Republic of Cyprus’s sovereign rights in its Exclusive Economic Zone, which are not linked to the process for resolving the Cyprus problem.
+- The exercise by the Republic of Cyprus of its sovereign rights in its exclusive economic zone are in no way linked to the process for the resolution of the Cyprus problem.